usegalaxy-eu/website/_posts/2019-09-19-we-are-striking.md

 [Global Climate Strike](https://globalclimatestrike.net) organised in Freiburg.

-We encourage all our users to schedule the workflows today and join one of [the hundrets of strikes](https://globalclimatestrike.net/#map) world-wide tomorrow.
+We encourage all our users to schedule the workflows today and join one of [the hundreds of strikes](https://globalclimatestrike.net/#map) world-wide tomorrow.

 <div class="multiple-img">
         <iframe width="1000" height="600" src="https://globalclimatestrike.net/#map" frameborder="0" allowfullscreen></iframe>